 Apart from the occasional YouTube video or DJ mix on SoundCloud, I don’t stream music.
 I had a Spotify Free account a few years back when I was writing copy for a content platform run by a major label and Daniel Ek probably still thinks I’m a middle-aged man who went through a really rough divorce and can’t stand listening to a Queen song for more than ten seconds.
 He’d got that for about 33% right.

 Where do you do most of your music listening?

 At my desk, in my bed and in my bathtub.
 For some mysterious reason, I’ve however also been going on a lot of walks instead of socialising or going to clubs and concerts since March 2020.
 I’d like to thank my past self for buying a lot of tapes.
 For some very stupid reason I cannot listen to music on my not-so-smartphone, so I’ll take my walkman with me.
-I’ll go as far as the A side takes me and then turn around knowing that the last note will fade out at the exact moment when I open the door to my apartment.
-Of course though this is only what theoretically should happen but in reality rarely does.
+I’ll go as far as the a-side takes me and then turn around knowing that the last note will fade out at the exact moment when I open the door to my apartment.
+Of course, this is only what theoretically should happen, but in reality rarely does.

 How do you find and listen to pre-release music?